 Shomade's two primary research areas/interests are judicial politics and African politics.
 He has a number of publications in judicial politics, most recently publishing Judicial Decision Making and Controversies in State Supreme Courts (Lexington Books, an imprint of Rowman & Littlefield) in 2018.
-In addition, Shomade has been focusing on African politics and recently completed his book Colonial Legacies and the Rule of Law in Africa: Ghana, Kenya, Nigeria, South Africa, and Zimbabwe (Routledge, 2022).
+In addition, Shomade has been focusing on African politics and is the author of Colonial Legacies and the Rule of Law in Africa: Ghana, Kenya, Nigeria, South Africa, and Zimbabwe (Routledge, 2022).
+He is currently working on a book manuscript which focuses on comparisons between Anglophone and Fracophone nations' legal systems.

 BS| Clark Atlanta University| 1988